twplatformlabs/circleci-kube-ops/README.md

 Packages included on kube-ops executor, but can override version with orb commands:
 - kubectl
+- kind
 - helm
-- bats
+- npm: bats
 - sonobuoy
-- inspec
+- gem: inspec
-- awspec
+- gem: awspec
 - argocd

 Packages that must be specified using the orb-kube-ops/packages command (not on executor):